New England (medieval): Historicity

 Beyond this account, the details of the story of New England cannot be verified; the sources in question are late, and many of the elements are, in the words of one historian, "fantastic".
 Many historians have nevertheless embraced the historicity of the colony.
 Among them are Jonathan Shepard, Christine Fell, and Răzvan Theodorescu.
 Shepard argues that the Siward of the account is Siward Barn, a high-ranking English rebel last heard of in 1087 when he had been released from prison by the dying King William.
 Siward is the only significant English magnate of the time to have held land in Gloucestershire, but as this Siward was imprisoned from 1071 to 1087, he could not have been in Constantinople in 1075, the year the Chronicon has the English arrive in Constantinople.
-Shepard thus reinterprets the account to match certain historical events, arguing that the voyage of these English Varangians took place after Alexius' call for help in 1091, and that the English fleet is the same one as that operated by Edgar the Ætheling.
+Shepard thus reinterprets the account to match certain historical events, arguing that the voyage of these English Varangians took place after Alexius's call for help in 1091, and that the English fleet is the same one as that operated by Edgar the Ætheling.